aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/managing-textbox/access-the-text-box-by-the-name/_index.md

 // Loads the workbook which contains hidden external links const workbook = new AsposeCells.Workbook(filePath);

-// Access first worksheet from the collection const sheet = workbook.getWorksheets().get(0);
+// Access the first worksheet from the collection const sheet = workbook.getWorksheets().get(0);

 // Add the TextBox to the worksheet const idx = sheet.getTextBoxes().add(10, 10, 10, 10);

-// Access newly created TextBox using its index & name it const tb1 = sheet.getTextBoxes().get(idx);
+// Access the newly created TextBox using its index and set its name const tb1 = sheet.getTextBoxes().get(idx);
 tb1.setName("MyTextBox");